Actors

 | Total Calculated Earnings: | $301,500,000 | |

-Washington has commanded a minimum of $10 million per movie for the last three decades and a minimum of $20 million for the last two.
+Washington has commanded at least $10 million per movie for the last three decades and at least $20 million for the last two.
 His earliest recorded salary was $7.5 million for 1995’s Virtuosity, and since then, it’s been nothing but 8-figure paydays.

 In the late 1990s, Washington earned $12 million apiece for The Siege and Fallen and $10 million for The Hurricane.
-By the mid-2000s, he was earning $20 million per film, including from the likes of Out of Time and Man on Fire.
-In 2006, Forbes listed Denzel as one of the highest-paid actors that year, earning an estimated $38 million, primarily from Deja Vu and Inside Man.
+By the mid-2000s, he was earning $20 million per film, including for films such as Out of Time and Man on Fire.
+In 2006, Forbes listed Denzel among the highest-paid actors, earning an estimated $38 million, primarily from Deja Vu and Inside Man.
 While we don’t have the specific breakdown, we can assume this was a relatively even split.
 Forbes also listed him as the highest-paid actor in 2023, earning $24 million.

 American Gangster Earnings